yixuanzona/ComfyUI-ScenePromptViewer/README.md

 - Scans a folder and displays each image as a card — thumbnail, filename, and editable prompt textarea
 - Outputs IMAGE batch, prompts, and filenames for downstream processing
-- Use `slot_count` to expose up to 8 individual sockets for handling specific images separately
+- Batch output handles any number of images — use `slot_count` to additionally expose up to 8 individual sockets for images that need separate handling
 - Paired with Scene Output Saver to write results back to disk using the original filenames

 ---